 The strategy also includes specific actions to achieve identified goals in the short, medium and long-term to attract more visitors to the NT, and help the tourism sector deliver increasingly diverse, quality tourism experiences.

-To find out more, download the Northern Territory’s Tourism Industry Strategy 2030 Summary Report or view the full 2030 Strategy.
+To find out more, download the NT’s Tourism Industry Strategy 2030 Summary Report or view the full 2030 Strategy.

 Watch the full Tourism Industry Strategy 2030 Roadshow presentation here.